Ship Combat #

 The ship’s pilot throws + helm skill, impact limited by the ship’s thrusters.
 Add the impact of the throw to the ship’s position.

-The ship’s gunner throws + gunnery skill, impact limited by the ship’s guns.
-The enemy ship suffers one hit for each point of impact.
+The ship’s gunner throws + Gunnery, impact limited by the ship’s guns.

-The first time thrusters, guns, electronics, or Gate Core are hit, that component is damaged.
+The first time Thrusters, Guns, Electronics, or Gate Core are hit, the component is damaged.
 The second time, it is destroyed.
+Treat further hits on a destroyed component as a roll of 6 on the Hit Location chart.

-Throws using damaged thrusters, guns, or electronics are disadvntaged.
-Make the throw on 3d6 and discard the highest die.
-A damaged gate core cannot be used to jump to gatespace.
-Destroyed systems cannot be used until repaired in port.
+Throws using damaged thrusters, guns, or electronics are disadvantaged.
+A damaged gate core cannot be used to jump to gatespace or escape.
+Destroyed components cannot be used until repaired in port.

 When PC crew is hit, throw an attack with a +2 bonus against a random PC, using the skirmish rules.
 If NPC crew is hit, reduce NPC ship skill by 1.
 This can cause their skill to become negative.